We-ppreciate/weppreciate-part-b-submission-readme/readme.md

 #### dotenv

-dotenv allows sensitive variables, such as usersnames and passwords, to be obscured and saved to a .env file, then used as variables through the application.
+dotenv allows sensitive variables, such as usernames and passwords, to be obscured and saved to a .env file, then used as variables through the application.

 #### jsonwebtoken